-The first day of attendance is determined in this online class in the following manner: Accessing and reading the course syllabus
+The first day of attendance is determined in this class in the following manner: The first day that you attend a regularly scheduled class meeting.

-The last day of attendance is determined in this online class in the following manner: The date of the last login into the course will serve as the last day of attendance for reporting purposes.
+The last day of attendance is determined in this class in the following manner: The last day that you attend a class meeting.